 This proposals fundamentally fail to respect the site’s unique woodland setting and the established character of the surrounding area.
 It exhibits a lack of visual sensitivity, and an inadequate response to context in the massing and materiality of the proposed designs.

 The design is a missed opportunity to create a development in harmony with its surroundings.
 There is little to no tradition of building in the immediate or extended area with this kind of mixed brick and the lack of facade texture and contrast sets it at odds with the surrounding neighbourhoods and its natural setting.
 It closely resembles other Berkeley sites and is wholly out of keeping with the local vernacular.
-Crucially, it shows little regard for the existing materiality of the site and its natural woodland setting.
+It shows little regard for the existing materiality of the site and its natural woodland setting.

 Unlike the existing gas holders – whose skeletal, transparent form blends into the landscape – the proposed high-rise towers are dense, monolithic, and visually overpowering.
 This stark change in character and massing is unjustified and disrupts the area’s visual balance.
 The design disregards both the site’s ecological sensitivity and its visual impact on nearby residents.